Lyndon Institute is an independent boarding and day school for grades 9-12.Year Founded:

 150 Courses and 16 Advanced Placement* CoursesFall, Winter, and Spring Athletic Programs:

 Over 26 State Championships since 2000.
 Lyndon Institute is located 15 minutes from Burke Mountain, an international ski resort.
 Our students participate in over 70 interscholastic sports, extracurricular and club programs.20 Visual and Performing Arts Courses:

 Chorus, Band, Jazz Band, World Music, AP Music Theory, Acting, Theater Company, Dance Company, Dance Techniques and Elements, Ballet, Jazz Dance, Digital Photography, AP Studio Art (Drawing, 2D, 3D), Drawing, Graphic Arts, Painting, and Printmaking.
 In July, The Kick It Dance Camp gives students the chance to immerse themselves in a full week of dancing and learning.
 More info: Kick ItLanguages:

-Four-level English for Speakers of Other Languages (ESOL) program and instruction in Spanish, Latin, French, Chinese and Russian.
+Four-level English for Speakers of Other Languages (ESOL) program and instruction in Spanish, Latin, and French.

-Global Stewardship: LI has three partner schools in China (Shaoxing, Heifei, and Fuzhou).
+Global Stewardship: LI has four partner schools in China (Shanghai, Shaoxing, Hefei, and Fuzhou).
 Several international trips are scheduled annually.
-Recently, students traveled to France, China, Germany, Italy and Spain.
+Recently, students traveled to France, China, Germany, Italy, Costa Rica, and Spain.

 , click here

 *Advanced Placement is a registered trademark of The College Board and used with permission.